 Ackee is the national fruit of Jamaica and Ackee and Saltfish is the national dish.
 So it goes without saying that this is a must-have recipe if you want to cook like a Jamaican.
 It’s a savory dish with lots of salty flavour and is so versatile you can eat it for breakfast lunch or dinner!
 I prefer serving it for Sunday breakfast along with Fried Dumplings, Fried Plantains and hardough bread!

-Shopping tips: Salted cod can now be found in most supermarkets (as well as at OjaExpress online).
-If you can’t find it try a West Indian grocer or Portuguese fish store.
-In cities with large Jamaican communities canned ackee (get ackee online here) is easy to find, or you can request a special order.
+Shopping tips: Salted cod can now be found in most supermarkets If you can’t find it try a West Indian grocer or Portuguese fish market.
+In cities with large Jamaican communities canned ackee is easy to find, or you can request a special order.